Your Cart is Empty

 Here at Snugglepuss we endeavor to breed the perfect family cat.

-I have bred Ragdoll Cats for eleven years.
+I have bred Ragdoll Cats for thirteen years.

 Tiny was a rare pituitary dwarf Ragdoll, f.a.b cats have only ever recorded two/three up to date.
 As far as we know he was the first dwarf Ragdoll and he has a very special place in our hearts.
 Tiny sadly passed away at the age of eight years old on the 16th of June 2019.